Biological and Agricultural Engineering

 The Master of Science program is a broadly based curriculum designed to prepare students for advanced positions in the agricultural and biological engineering industry, consulting and government, as well as for further graduate studies.
 This degree requires a minimum of 30 credit hours of graduate-level course/research work.

-The concurrent Bachelor of Science and Master of Science degree program allows a qualified junior or senior in the biological systems engineering undergraduate program to apply.
-Up to nine credit hours taken for graduate credit can be applied towards the bachelor’s degree.
-The student will earn both bachelor’s and master’s degrees upon graduation.
+The accelerated Bachelor of Science in biological systems engineering and Master of Science in biological and agricultural engineering program allows a qualified junior or senior in the biological systems engineering program to apply.
+Up to nine credit hours taken for graduate credit can be applied toward the bachelor’s degree.

 Advanced biological products